 The Congressional Record doesn’t hold a candle to the Nunavut Hansard.

 On 1 April 1999, Nunavut had the first—and only—seating of the first session of its first Assembly.
 Somewhere along the line, the Inuktitut-language Hansard, the official record of this historic session, got misplaced.
 Maybe it never existed.
 Luckily someone held on to the Blues.

 Essays from the classic Nunavut ’99 collection, transcoded so you can read them even if you’ve misplaced your Nunacom font files.
 It has to be a nasty shock when you think you’re getting ᐅᖃᓪᓚᐅᓯᕗᑦ, ᐅᕙᒍᑦ (Our Language, Our Selves) and instead they hit you with sc9MsyK5, s?A5.
 Or perhaps xt6 ckw0Jbs1m8V in place of the expected ᐊᑎᖅ ᖃᓄᐃᔾᔪᑕᐅᖕᒪᑦ?
 (What’s In a Name?).

-Thoughts on the Nunavut Living Dictionary: past, present and—we can only hope—future.
+Thoughts on the late, great Nunavut Living Dictionary.

 When you start trying to write UCAS on your computer, it helps to get a grip on the difference between fonts, characters and input.
 Or maybe you just need to know how to get those blasted syllabic keyboards to work.
 This group of pages should help point you in the right direction.